Introduction

 Thanks have to go out to all people making backports possible, and that includes up front the backporters themself who do upload the packages, track and update them on a regular basis, but also the buildd team making the autobuilding possible and the ftp masters for creating the suites in the first place.

-Alex, on behalf of the Backports Team
+We wish you a happy stretch Alex, on behalf of the Backports Team

 Thomas Goirand uploaded new packages for horizon which fixed the